Scorpio-555/cse-212-Final-Project/03BST.md

 ### Warning!

-Notice how the recursive call has a parameter of "count - 1"?
+Notice how the recursive call has a parameter of ```count - 1```?
 This ensures that the base case is eventually reached!!!
 If you do not have a base case, or you have one but it cannot be reached, your function will run forever calling itself over and over again.
 Using the metaphor of "Inception," this is like diving so far that you are eternallly stuck in Limbo.
 You will receive the following error:

 ```
 RecursionError: maximum recursion depth exceeded while calling a Python object